marcanuy/simpleit.rocks/docs/python/django/_posts/2016-06-10-custom-django-configurations-for-different-servers.md

 this can be done with: `$ heroku config:set A_SECRET_KEY=shhh1234`
 {: class="alert alert-info"}

+## Splitting settings

-## Splitting the default Django's settings file into several files for different environments
+Splitting the default Django's settings file into several files for different environments.

 Django automatically creates a configuration file in `<project_name>/settings.py`, to break it up into _local_, _testing_,